phamvanhan68/prompt-color-setup/prompt-color/README.md

-##  This set-up only work for ubuntu!!!
+##  This set-up only works for ubuntu!!!

 **Source**